Lisgevan/The-Modern-Javascript-Bootcamp-Course-2021/README.md

 5. Project five: **"E-Commerce site"**.
    A JavaScript project to replicate an E-Commerce site using NodeJS and Express server.
    Find it under the "05-E-Commerce" folder.

+6. Project six: **"The basics of testing"**.
+   A JavaScript code along to learn the basics of writing testing functions for our apps, plus a build of Testing Framework from scratch.
+   Find it under the "06-Testing" folder.